ecashin/LoopMyWav/README.md

         --n-grains <nGrains>  Number of grains to use --n-seconds <nSeconds>
                             Number of seconds for output WAV
+        --noise-config <noiseConfig>
+                            JSON configuring noise to be added
         --out-wavfile <outWavFileName>
                             The name of the WAV file to create for output --in-wavfiles [<inWavFileName>...]